Spiny seahorse: Conservation

 H. histrix is listed as vulnerable by the IUCN.
 Populations are thought to have declined by more than 30% over the last 10-15 years.
 It is subject both to targeted exploitation for use in traditional medicine and the aquarium trade, and to population losses from bycatch in the shrimp fishery.
 Inshore sea-grass habitats frequented by the species are also in decline.
 Like all seahorses, it is listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), meaning that it is on the list of species the trade of which must be controlled to ensure their survival.
 As most seahorses enter trade as bycatch, imposing export quotas would achieve next to nothing for wild populations.

 Decreases in population sizes are likely due to exploitation for international trade, and to bycatch and habitat destruction.
-Major threats to seagrass habitats include eutrophication, sedimentation, coastal construction, dredging and invasive species and these threats result in decline in and fragmentation of seagrass habitats It is reasonable to expect that all of these threats will continue into the future.
+Major threats to seagrass habitats include eutrophication, sedimentation, coastal construction, dredging and invasive species and these threats result in decline in and fragmentation of seagrass habitats.
+It is reasonable to expect that all of these threats will continue into the future.
 Even excluding the trade demand for this species, it is known to often be bycatch in non-selective fisheries, for example, fish and shrimp trawls which occurs throughout the range of the species and leads to the degradation of the habitat for those seahorses.
 Shrimp trawls are a major concern to the Hippocampus histrix species.
 Trade is supplied by catching the species directly but also as bycatch in other non-selective fisheries such as shrimp trawls.
 The trade of the thorny seahorses is reported throughout the range of the species.
 It had been reported in international trade since the mid 1990s and to this day fishers and traders report declines in seahorse availability.

-The species is one of the six most common internationally traded species of seahorse that is reported to CITIES.
-However, it's common is often used as a label for any spiny seahorse from the Indo-Pacific, which means it could contain specimens of other species as well.
+The species is one of the six most common internationally traded species of seahorse that is reported to CITES.
+However, its common name is often used as a label for any spiny seahorse from the Indo-Pacific, which means it could contain specimens of other species as well.
 It is not often collected for the aquarium trade business because it lives in moderately deep waters, but may be used more often dried and sold for the medicine trade or as antiques/decoration.
-Its spines are make it undesirable for the medicine trade.
+Its spines make it undesirable for the medicine trade.